 A similar approach can be adopted in video documents.
 Video shots can be regarded as the words of a document that compose a paragraph (scene) that further compose a book chapter (DVD chapter) that describes a specific theme.
 Thus, in each shot a visual word histogram representation can be adopted and computed as described in Section 2.

-Figure 2: Temporal smoothing of visual words histograms representing the video shots, using a gaussian smoothing kernel.
+Figure 2: Local smoothing of visual words histograms using a gaussian smoothing kernel.

 3.2 Scene Segmentation